Pyoderma Gangrenosum - Vejthani Hospital | JCI Accredited International Hospital in Bangkok, Thailand.

 Several factors can elevate your susceptibility to pyoderma gangrenosum, such as:

-• Your age and gender.
+• Patients age.
 Pyoderma gangrenosum can impact individuals of any age, although it tends to be more prevalent between the ages of 20 and 50.

-• Having inflammatory bowel disease.
-Individuals diagnosed with digestive tract disorders such as ulcerative colitis or Crohn’s disease have a heightened susceptibility to pyoderma gangrenosum.
+• Suffering from inflammatory bowel disease: Individuals diagnosed with ulcerative colitis or Crohn’s disease have a heightened susceptibility to pyoderma gangrenosum.

-• Having arthritis.
+• Experiencing arthritis.
 Individuals afflicted with rheumatoid arthritis face an elevated risk of developing pyoderma gangrenosum.

-• Having a blood disorder.
+• Living with a blood disorder.
 Individuals with acute myelogenous leukemia, myelodysplasia, or a myeloproliferative disorder are at a heightened risk of developing pyoderma gangrenosum.